 How to tell you’re suffering from data breaches or data leak

-The following signals tell you’re suffering from data breaches or data leak:
+The following signals tell you’re suffering from data breaches or data leaks:

 - Your computer or smartphone runs at a low speed.

-- Number of pop-ups or intrusive ads goes up abruptly.
+- A number of pop-ups or intrusive ads go up abruptly.